papito/scala-technology-party/README.md

 #### ...with Scala, Scalatra, and Atmosphere Websockets!
 Special appearance by comedian Long Running Process.
 Music by DJ Drag'n'Drop.
 Warm up by a Trello Impersonator!
 Set design by Bootstrap.
 Catering by KnockoutJS.

+## Status
+First pass at a simple websocket - adding one "Trello" card shows up in other clients in real-time.

 ## Build & Run ##

 ```sh